Hendrik-1409/TUBerlin-AlgoDat-SoSe24/README.md

 ## Credits

-JUnit Test that are not part of any Task where written by:
+JUnit Test that are not part of any Task where taken from: https://git.tu-berlin.de/lenard-mollenkopf/algodat-tests